 Learn more about the tech keeping our network traffic safe.

 Having an ultra-swift WiFi connection is all well and good, but that means little if cybercriminals and other online threats can easily swoop in and steal your data.
-In this day and age, securing your WiFi network is nothing short of crucial, which is why we need to have at least a basic understanding of things like WPA2 and WPA3 – or, in other words, wireless security protocols.
+In this day and age, securing your WiFi network is absolutely crucial, which is why understanding wireless security protocols like WPA2 and WPA3 are helpful.

-Functionally, these help to ensure that your data remains protected as it travels through wireless networks, and like wireless standards above, WPA2 and WPA3 represent different generations of it.
-We won’t be delving into the overly-technical aspects in this article, but here’s a rundown of what you need to know about them, followed by several quick tips to beef up network security at home.
+Functionally, these ensure that only trusted devices can connect to a network, and that data remains protected as it travels through.
+WPA2 and WPA3 are the two most common ones you’ll need to know, so here’s a rundown of the basics, followed by several quick tips to beef up network security at home.

 WiFi Protected Access 2 (WPA2)